MSc in Nanotechnology for Medicine and Health Care

 Dr Christiane Norenberg

-Christiane is the Nanotechnology HEIF Manager at the University of Oxford's Begbroke Science Park.
+Christiane is the Nanotechnology Programme Manager at the University of Oxford's Begbroke Science Park.

-The fees below are for the MSc in Nanotechnology for Medicine and Health Care for the academic year 2016/17.
 The annual award and college fees are payable at the start of each academic year.
 The module and dissertation fees become payable throughout the programme, before they are undertaken.
 All amounts are in pounds sterling.
+The fees below are for the MSc in Nanotechnology for Medicine and Health Care for the academic year 2024/25.
+Please see note 1* below regarding fees for the 2025/26 academic year.

 Illustration for transfer to the MSc programme, having completed the Postgraduate Certificate in Nanotechnology (assumes completion of the MSc within two years of transferring*)